 Policies and strategies

-Recreation Sites and Trails BC is working on a variety of policies and strategies to ensure the effective management, safety and enjoyment of British Columbia's extensive recreational resources.
+Recreation Sites and Trails B.C.
+(RSTBC) is working on a variety of strategies, initiatives, and policies to ensure the effective management, safety and enjoyment of British Columbia's extensive recreational resources.

 B.C.’s many and diverse recreation trails offer significant health, economic, social, cultural, heritage and environmental benefits — and a wide variety of outdoor experiences.
 The Province began developing a trails strategy in early 2007.
 A draft Recreation Trails Strategy for British Columbia was released to the public in fall 2008.
 Next, a comprehensive public review process took place in 10 communities across the province.
 Once all input was reviewed, a final Provincial Trail Strategy was approved.